Wallago attu

 It shares parts of its native range with the externally similar, but much larger Wallagonia leerii, and is subsequently often confused for it.
 It can, however, be differentiated by its relatively long and narrower head, as well as its dorsal fin, which is high and sharp, opposed to that of W. leerii, which is lower and rounded.
 Additionally, the eyes of W. attu lie above the mouth of the fish, whilst they lie on the same level as the mouth in W. leerii.

 This catfish is one of the fish species that has been used as food in Southeast Asia since ancient times.
+In Thailand, its meat is popularly used to make thot man (ทอดมัน, "Thai fish cakes"), similar to clown featherback (Chitala ornata).

 Confusion with other catfishes

 In many areas, Wallago attu is found alongside the externally similar and related catfish species Wallagonia leerii.
 In Indonesia and Malaysia, both species are referred to as ikan tapah, and in English, both are sometimes called helicopter catfish.
 Popular accounts such as media reports, claims by fishermen, or local folklore stories, and even scientific publications, often confuse the two or are altogether unaware of the difference.
 Therefore, claims exist that Wallago attu reaches lengths of more than 1.8 m and weights of more than 45 kg.
 Biologists, however, are firm that it does not grow beyond a length of roughly 1 m.
 The current rod-and-reel angling record for a Wallago attu caught in the wild and authenticated by the International Game Fish Association is a specimen of 18 kg from the Vajiralongkorn dam reservoir in Thailand, while some specialized recreational catch-and-release breeding ponds in the region claim to harbour specimens in the 20-30 kg range.
 It is thus assumed that reports about specimens even larger than that actually refer to Wallagonia leerii, which can grow to twice the length and several times the weight of Wallago attu.